eduardo-jh/Variables-from-GOES-16/README.md

-#Plotting-variables-from-GOES16
+# Variables-from-GOES-16
-Variables from GOES16 file
+Snapshots from different variables from GOES-16

 In this file I describe the process I followed to create plots of different variables from the GOES16 in the Northern hemisphere.
 The files are in NetCDF file.